tomchor/pymicra/docs/basics.rst

 Each variable defined in this file works as a keyword, since it can also be input manually when calling ``pymicra.fileConfig()``.
-Thus, for more information, you can also use ``help(pymicra.fileConfig``.
+Thus, for more information, you can also use ``help(pymicra.fileConfig)``.
 Now we explain the keywords one by one.
-In the next section we wil explain how to use this object for reading a data file.
+In the next section we will explain how to use this object for reading a data file.

 description